VA-C-2K/Quiz/README.md

 # Quiz
-Them web app is made up using JavaScript And Django
+This web app is made up using JavaScript And Django